Doraemon: Nobita and the Galaxy Super-express

-Doraemon: Nobita and the Galaxy Super-Express (ドラえもん: のび太と銀河, Doraemon; Nobita to Ginga Ekusupuresu), also known as Doraemon and the Galaxy Express, is a feature-length Doraemon film which premiered in Japan on March 3 1996, based on the 16th volume of the same name of the Doraemon Long Stories series.
-The film is a homage of Leiji Matsumoto's Galaxy Express 999.
-It's the 17th Doraemon film.
-The film was directed by Tsutomu Shibayama.
+Doraemon: Nobita and the Galaxy Super-Express (ドラえもん: のび太と銀河, Doraemon; Nobita to Ginga Ekusupuresu), also known as Doraemon and the Galaxy Express, is a 1996 Japanese animated science fiction neo-Western film and the 17th feature-length Doraemon film.
+It premiered in Japan on March 3, 1996, based on the 16th volume of the same name in the Doraemon Long Stories manga series.

+A homage to Leiji Matsumoto's Galaxy Express 999, it was directed by Tsutomu Shibayama and was also partially based on the 1980 Doraemon manga chapter, "A Night on the Galactic Railway".

+This was notably the final Doraemon film completed and released during series creator Fujiko F. Fujio's life, as he died months after the release in September 1996 while illustrating the Doraemon's Long Stories manga for the next film, Doraemon: Nobita and the Spiral City.